Egert4rr/AgileWorksCusSupApp/README.md

-To run the App simply open a terminal in the project folder and run "dotnet run". once the project is up the terminal will display the port its running on.
+To run the App simply open a terminal in the project folder and run "dotnet run".
+Once the project is up the terminal will display the port its running on.

 CREATING A TICKET:
 1. Click on "Create Ticket" on the navigation bar